 - Gluten Free Vegan Pancakes.
 Swap the wheat flour for a 1:1 GF baking flour blend like this one.
 Also, be sure to check out my Healthy Pumpkin Pancakes, which are made with buckwheat flour—which, despite the having the word “wheat” in its name, is gluten free.

 - Low Carb Pancakes.
 Try my Coconut Flour Pancakes.
 They are not vegan, but if that’s not a concern for you, they are an excellent option.
-(I do not currently have a low carb and vegan pancake recipe, but if you have a favorite, I’d love to hear about it in the comments section below.)
+(I do not currently have a low carb and vegan recipe, but if you have a favorite, I’d love to hear about it in the comments section below.)

-Recipe Yield + How to Freeze Pancakes
+Recipe Yield + How to Freeze Vegan Pancakes

-SO, if you’d like to freeze extra pancakes for later, or want to make a double batch so you have healthy breakfasts on hand in a hurry (good idea), here’s how to freeze and reheat pancakes, vegan or otherwise.
+If you’d like to freeze extra pancakes for later, or want to make a double batch so you have healthy breakfasts on hand in a hurry (good idea), here’s how to freeze and reheat pancakes, vegan or otherwise.

 - Let the pancakes cool completely.
 I like to do this on a cooling rack so that they don’t get soggy.